 This is why all kitchen counter top outlets, and even some island outlets near the counter, must have GFCI protection, as well as all bathroom and home exterior outlets.
-Should you or your children create a grounding from an electric current, the circuit will shut off in 1/40000th (one forty thousandth) of a second.
+Should you or your children create a ground from an electric current, the circuit will shut off in

+1/40000th (one forty thousandth) of a second.
 Good news for people using electric hair dryers in the bathtub.

 An 'arc' of electricity is a different story.
 An electrical arc is an interruption of the normal flow of electricity in a circuit which can cause a fire.
-Natural arcs occur whenever a light switch is turned on or off, but other arcing (e.g. a shorting between wires) can be very dangerous and is not protected by a conventional circuit breaker.
+Natural arcs occur whenever a light switch is turned on or off, but other arcing (e.g. a shorting between wires) can be very dangerous and is not protected by a conventional circuit breaker

-An AFCI is, in effect, a newer type of circuit breaker, required in all new construction since 2002, and now in all homes since 2010.
-A home inspection should raise this issue if your electrical panel does not meet the code.
+An Arc Fault Circuit Interrupter (AFCI) is, in effect, a newer type of circuit breaker, required in bedroom circuits of all new construction since 2002, and then on all circuits from 2010.
+A home inspection should raise this issue if your electrical panel does not meet current standards because the AFCI is in fact a safety issue in the panel.
+Home inspectors may have slightly different recommendations on older homes where the new code did not apply at the time.

-An AFCI is not necessary on a circuit which already has a GFCI but is required on all other household circuits.
+Newer homes actually now have dual purpose breakers throughout.
 In summary, the primary purpose of a GFCI is to protect people personally contacting an electrical circuit.
 An AFCI is primarily designed to prevent an electrical fire.